 To me, movement is a powerful form of worship.
 Simply defined:

-Prayer is a channel of communication from our side with the Divine Creator.
+Prayer is a channel of communication from our side with God.

-Stilltation is the space we create in order to hear and receive insight from the Divine Creator.
+Stilltation is the space we create in order to hear and receive insight from God.

 Still-moving we can express ourselves by means of prophetic action for words or thoughts sometimes simply cannot.